MonirZaman/MonirZaman.github.io/_posts/2020-01-05-High-Dimensional-Visualization.md

+Optimization often produces high dimensional data.
+This post will include some example plots for these optimizations.

 ## Parallel coordinate plot using plotly

 Parallel plot is useful to display high dimensional data.
 Plotly can visualize data that have conditional dependencies. `sample.csv` contains example of such data.